• Skip to Content

 ESL 390 Academic Reading and Writing 2 6 Units

 Students will study patterns of essay organization, relationships of paragraphs within essays, author's purpose, audience, tone, and mood.
 Student will read materials that highlight cross-cultural content and contemporary issues.
 Students will also acquire skills in the development and organization of ideas in coherent, well-developed paragraphs and in writing essays that require research.
-Concurrent enrollment in ESL 091L or ESL 060L is required for computer-assisted and instructor-guided practice.
+Concurrent enrollment in ESL 390L is required for computer-assisted and instructor-guided practice.
 This course is designed for non-native speakers of English one level below English 001A.

 Advisory Level: Read: None Write: None Math: None